 Kenny hopes the Foundation will grow to a point where each community Western serves will get a yearly bursary and infrastructure grant.

-Prior to joining the Western Communities Foundation Board of Directors in March 2016, Linda began her journey with Western Financial Group in 2005 where she supported the former executive director of the Foundation, Don Tannas.
+Prior to joining the Western Communities Foundation Board of Directors in March 2016, Linda began her journey with Western Financial Group in 2005 where she supported the Foundation's former executive director, Don Tannas.

 Prior to becoming a mother of three and grandmother of five, Linda attended the University of Calgary and has enjoyed diverse careers including being a junior-high school teacher, florist and an administrative assistant.
-Married to a now retired RCMP member, Linda has had the opportunity to live in several communities across Alberta; giving her the ability to relate to many of the people and projects that the Foundation supports.
+Married to a now retired RCMP member, Linda has lived in several communities across Alberta.
+This has given her the ability to relate to many of the people and projects that the Foundation supports.
 Over the years, Linda has read hundreds of Exceptional Achievement nominations, but one story will always stand out to her.
-The story was about a student who bore the tragic event of her mother’s suicide yet went on to graduate high school and continued to post-secondary; letting her strength and determination guide her.
+The story was about a student who bore the tragic event of her mother’s suicide yet went on to graduate high school and continued to post-secondary, letting her strength and determination guide her.
 Celebrating our country’s youth for their exceptional achievements and character and contributing to hundreds of community projects, is extremely important to her.

 Working with the Foundation has brought many opportunities for Linda including meeting Mr. Hockey, Gordie Howe, who helped promote the work of the Foundation at two of our annual golf tournaments.

-With a passion for giving back, Tom has been involved with Western’s charitable arm, the Western Communities Foundation, since its inception; taking on the role of executive director in 2012 and before retiring from Western in 2013, he became a director of the Foundation.
+With a passion for giving back, Tom has been involved with Western’s charitable arm, the Western Communities Foundation, since its inception.
+He took on the role of executive director in 2012 and was the director of the Foundation before retiring from Western in 2013.

-Tom is particularly proud of the Foundation’s Western Inspirational Award that supports local high school students that have overcome adversity, demonstrated leadership, or displayed outstanding support of their community.
-Tom hopes that all Western Financial Group offices participate in the Foundations activities and programs, to support the communities that support our business.
+Tom is particularly proud of the Foundation’s Western Inspirational Award that supports local high school students who have overcome adversity, demonstrated leadership, or displayed outstanding support of their community.
+Tom hopes that all Western Financial Group offices participate in the Foundation's activities and programs, to support the communities that support our business.